 The practice of search engine optimization consists of a couple core elements.
 If you feel like getting technical and spending every waking moment talking about the finer points, new tactics and theories you surely can.
 There are many great sites and books devoted to SEO and the finer points.
 Without a doubt though, there are 4 main things that we focus on when optimizing your website for the search engines.

 SEO is useless without research.
 If you know what people are searching for specifically you’ll have a much better time and find yourself to be far more successful in the long run.
-We spend a lot of time researching the specific words and phrases that your customers and clients might use to find you – plus extensive competitive analysis.
-We also get our hands dirty and review the competition ourselves and make many decisions based on observation and our experience.
+You should spend a lot of time researching the specific words and phrases that your customers and clients might use to find you – plus extensive competitive analysis.
+You should also get your hands dirty and review the competition yourself and make many decisions based on observation and our experience.

 To have an effective SEO campaign you need to know what people are searching for, not what you think they’re searching for.
-There’s a big difference between someone typing “SEO training” and someone typing “Learn search engine optimization” for example.
+There’s a big difference between someone typing “SEO training” and someone typing “Learn search engine optimization”, for example.
 One search might have 10 queries a month, the other might have 1000.
-Ideally we do our homework before we even start designing a website.
-We can use that data to build a more effective website and online marketing campaign on many levels.
+Ideally you should do your homework before you even start designing a website.
+You can use your data to build a more effective website and digital marketing campaign on many levels.

 Optimizing page content for the search engines:

-At the most basic level, SEO involves using specific keywords and phrases in your content and writing naturally.
+At the most basic level, SEO involves using specific keywords and phrases in your content and writing naturally to create valuable and helpful content that solves the problems of your target customer.
 It’s as simple as that.
 Search engines love content that is relevant and that’s what their businesses are built around.
 They want to give you the most relevant and useful content when you search.
 If they don’t, then visitors will use another engine and that will possibly cost them revenue in the future.
 Due to this fact, the search engines are smart – and getting smarter every day.
 They want good content that’s relevant to a user’s search inquiry and it’s getting harder and harder to fool them.

 Optimize website code for the search engines:

 If you’re not a technical person this might sound like a daunting task.
 It’s one that might give another website the leg up though if you don’t take it seriously.
-That’s one of the reasons that you hire an SEO expert and how we can help.
-There are some basic things that you can do without being a computer scientist though if you just know what’s most important.
+That’s one of the reasons that you might choose to hire an SEO expert.
+But, there are some basic things that you can do without being a computer scientist though if you just know what’s most important.

 Link to others, get others to link to you and link throughout your own site

 Links are very important to SEO on many levels.
-A link essentially says that you think something is important.
-It’s a referral, suggestion, recommendation or “vote” that tells the reader that something is relevant or related to the content you’re presenting.
+A link essentially confirms that someone considers a page of content important and trustworthy.
+It can also be a referral, suggestion, recommendation or “vote” that tells the reader that something is relevant or related to the content you’re presenting.
 The more people that link to your site, the more “votes” you have in the eyes of the search engines and the higher you will rank.

-Links can essentially make or break a competitive SEO campaign so we take a lot of time to link to others and get high quality links back to your site in return.
+Links can essentially make or break a competitive SEO campaign so you should always take some time to link to others and do what you can to get high quality links back to your site in return.
 This can be very time consuming though and another good reason to hire a professional.
 In addition, linking to other relevant sections of your site from within your content makes sense too and will improve the readers experience.
 So don’t miss an opportunity to do this if you’re taking on SEO yourself.